 Southwest Montana Birding Trails showcase one National Wildlife Refuge, two National Historic Sites, four Wildlife Management Areas, two State Parks, five campground / recreation areas, and numerous tracts of Bureau of Land Management and National Forest lands.
 Each area represents a unique combination of habitats, offering a wide variety of bird species.
 These lands provide important staging and nesting areas for habitat dependent rarities.

 Follow the Lewis and Clark trail through our varied habitats from valley wetlands, short grass prairies, and through large tracts of sagebrush, up winding riparian streams to expansive coniferous forests and alpine meadows and to the vistas of our mountain peaks.

 The valley wetland areas are an important production area for waterfowl as well as migrating, feeding and rest areas for a variety of species including Trumpeter Swan, Red- necked Grebe, Barrow’s Goldeneye, and Yellow-headed Blackbird.
 These wetlands also provide excellent habitat for breeding shorebirds such as Black-necked Stilt, American Avocet, and Wilson’s Phalarope.

-Gold West Country has a variety of grasslands including wet lowland sedge/grass, short grass prairie and tall grass mountain meadows.
+Southwest Montana has a variety of grasslands including wet lowland sedge/grass, short grass prairie and tall grass mountain meadows.
 These areas attract Savannah Sparrow, Vesper Sparrow, Bobolink, Horned Lark, McCown’s Longspur, and Long-billed Curlew.